Azure/iotedge-lorawan-starterkit/Docs/Adr/01_LNSMigrationPlan.md

 ### ADR Interlude I

-- Websocket Connection Dictionary ADR
+- WebSocket Connection Dictionary ADR

 ### Phase IV

-- The Websocket connection Dictionary need to be implemented
+- The WebSocket connection Dictionary need to be implemented
 - Downlink message are added to DefaultMessageHandler and JoinMessageHandler

 ### ADR Interlude II